Peopling of India: Post-Toba Southern Coastal dispersal

 By some 70-50,000 years ago, only a small group, possibly as few as 150 to 1,000 people, crossed the Red Sea.
 The group that crossed the Red Sea travelled along the coastal route around the coast of Arabia and Persia until reaching India, which appears to be the first major settling point.
 Geneticist Spencer Wells says that the early travellers followed the southern coastline of Asia, crossed about 250 km of sea, and colonized Australia by around 50,000 years ago.
 The Aborigines of Australia, Wells says, are the descendants of the first wave of migrations.

-The oldest definitively identified Homo sapiens fossils yet found in South Asia are Balangoda man.
+The oldest definitively identified Homo sapiens fossils yet found in South Asia are Balangoda Man.
 Named for the location in Sri Lanka where they were discovered, they are at least 28,000 years old.

-The predominant majority genome markers of South Asians are all closely related to West-Eurasians and may have either originated in Western Asia or South Asia itself.
-Evidence for West-Eurasian ancestry dates back to about 40,000 years ago.
-It is argued that an early Paleolithic population contributed to both Europeans and Aboriginal Australians, outgoing from India.
-It is suggested that "Caucasoid" phenotype originated among an early Indian population which later massively expanded all over Eurasia.
+Theories around Indigenous Aryanism are popular among certain Hindutva circles, and do not have any support in peer-reviewed literature.